okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 **Learning outcomes**

-Know the purpose of OAuth 2.0 On-Behalf-Of Token Exchange.
+Understand the purpose of OAuth 2.0 On-Behalf-Of Token Exchange.

 **What you need**

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
 * Two custom authorization servers.
 See [Create an authorization server](/docs/guides/customize-authz-server/main/#create-an-authorization-server) if you need to add them for use with this guide.
 * The OAuth 2.0 On-Behalf-Of Token Exchange feature enabled for your org.
-From the left navigation pane in the Admin Console, go to **Settings** > **Features**, locate the OAuth 2.0 On-Behalf-Of Token Exchange feature and slide to enable.
+From the left navigation pane in the Admin Console, go to **Settings** > **Features**, locate the OAuth 2.0 On-Behalf-Of Token Exchange feature and enable.

 ---

 ## Overview

 OAuth 2.0 solves the problem of delegated access to resources across services mediated by an authorization server.
 For example, a user delegates permission to a social networking mobile app to manage the user’s profile and run background processes on behalf of the user, like reminding the user about upcoming events.
 However, with the adoption of microservices, a resource server must sometimes access resources hosted by other downstream services on behalf of the user to satisfy a client request.
-Traditionally these API calls are made as machine-to-machine requests using an access token obtained using the client credentials grant type.
+Traditionally these API calls are made as machine-to-machine requests using an access token obtained using the Client Credentials grant type.
 However, the user context is lost while making these machine-to-machine requests.

 [OAuth On-Behalf-Of Token Exchange](https://tools.ietf.org/html/rfc8693) helps retain the user context in requests to downstream services.
 It provides a protocol approach to support scenarios where a client can exchange an access token received from an upstream client with a new token by interacting with the authorization server.